Metallic Inkjet Photo Paper - Polar Gloss Metallic 255

 What types of images look good on this surface?

-Polar Pearl Metallic will add luminance and depth to any image.
+Polar Gloss Metallic 255 will add luminance and depth to any image.
 Images with solid colors, reflections, and negative space (whites) will look especially stunning on this new paper.

 Here are some examples.
 Each has notations about parts of the image that would look particularily interesting on the Metallic surface.